 It’s the 21st of March 2009 as I resume my third crossing of Baluchistan on this journey, and the rugged desert reveals yet another face as a sparse carpet of fresh and short-lived grass has just sprouted from the lifeless desert.
-I decide to make a side-trip to the apparently dangerous town of Kharan, to see a fort which is marked on my map.
-The fort turns out to be in rather poor shape, but the fly-blown town is cheerful and friendly.
-The police soon find me, and insist on escorting me round with the courtesy that makes them the polar opposite of their equivalents in Iran, and they tell me I am the first foreigner they remember being here, except perhaps for some Japanese oil prospectors many years ago.
+I decide to make a side-trip to the apparently ‘dangerous’ town of Kharan, to see a fort which is marked on my map.
+Karez Fort is a neglected nineteenth century throwback to the days of the princely state of Kharan and is in rather poor shape, but the fly-blown town is cheerful and friendly.
+The police soon find me, and insist on escorting me round with the courtesy that makes them the polar opposite of their equivalents in Iran and they tell me I am the first foreigner they remember being here, except perhaps for some Japanese oil explorers many years earlier.

-I spend a few nights in Quetta, re-adjusting to the delights of Pakistan; the action, the colour and yes, the squalor.
+I spend a few nights in Quetta, re-adjusting to the delights of Pakistan; the action, the colour, the chaos and the squalor exciting all one’s senses.
 I realise how much I have missed conversation (my own fault perhaps for speaking poor Persian); not the limited, formulaic questions in Iran, but the spontaneous and irreverent diatribes one has with complete strangers on the street; one might be approached by a man who at length professes an undying love for Princess Diana, or may have one’s ear bent for ten minutes by another describing in great detail the virtues and shortcomings of the England Cricket Team, despite my repeated appeals that I have no knowledge of, nor interest in the game.
-Most of all perhaps, I enjoy the freedom for, despite the country’s reputation, Pakistan really is a marvellously free place.
+Most of all perhaps, after the malign theocratoc presence of Iran’s regressive clerical regime, I enjoy the freedom for, despite the country’s reputation, Pakistan really is a marvellously free place.